GRINGOLOCO7/Eye_Traking/README.md

 <img src="https://github.com/GRINGOLOCO7/Eye_Traking/blob/master/assets/same_eyes_config_different_gaze.jpg" alt="drawing" width="300"/>

+Also time of the day differences make the predictions goes grazy (that is wy I ran the data collection phase twice in diffrent ligthing rooms... to make model strongger, but still, the live testing is much MUCH less accurate than test set)

 Looking at each point in the 10x10 grid twice, with random order, we get this error pattern:

 <img src="https://github.com/GRINGOLOCO7/Eye_Traking/blob/master/test/errors_calculation_patterns/eye_tracking_errors.jpg" alt="drawing" width="300"/>